open-learning-exchange/planet/chatapi/readme.md

 **Description**: Establishes a WebSocket connection for real-time chat.
 **Usage**: Connect via WebSocket and send JSON messages containing chat data.
-Responses will be provided through the WebSocket connection.
+Responses will be provided through the WebSocket connection. aiProviders supported: openai, perplexity, and gemini. any provider model supported by the provider can be used.

 - Request json sample
   ```